astrapy/Discord.Selfbot/README.md

 2. Open CMD and type in: python main.py
 3. READY!

+## 📜 Updates
+- Added command: spamchannels [amount] - Send a message to all the available text channels.
+- Added command: dm [user] [amount] - Send a DM to a specific user custom amount times.
+- Make sure you configure everything in the config.json!

 ## ✨ Issues / Doubts

 - If you have any questions do not hesitate to enter my discord: [https://discord.gg/Un63v2truD](https://discord.gg/baMAyb4jeG)